tkhq/docs/docs/documentation/features/sessions.md

 ## What is a session?

-Generally, a session allows a user to take multiple, contiguous actions in a defined period of time.
+Turnkey sessions allow a user to take multiple, contiguous actions in a defined period of time.
 Such actions can be divided into two buckets:

 - Read operations: Retrieving data (e.g., viewing wallet balances)
 - Write operations: Modifying data or performing sensitive actions (e.g., signing transactions)